-A nonstress test (NST), also known as fetal heart rate monitoring, is a common prenatal test used to check on a baby's health.
-During a nonstress test a baby's heart rate is monitored to see how it responds to the baby's movements.
-The term nonstress refers to the fact that nothing is done to place stress on the fetus during the test.
+A nonstress test is a common prenatal test used to check on a baby's health.
+During a nonstress test, the baby's heart rate is monitored to see how it responds to the baby's movements.
+The term "nonstress" refers to the fact that nothing is done to place stress on the baby during the test.

-Typically, a nonstress test is recommended when it's believed that the fetus is at increased risk of death.
+Typically, a nonstress test is recommended when it's believed that the baby is at an increased risk of death.
 A nonstress test may be done after 26 to 28 weeks of pregnancy.
 Certain nonstress test results might indicate that you and your baby need further monitoring, testing or special care.

 Why it's done

 A nonstress test is used to evaluate a baby's health before birth.
 The goal of a nonstress test is to provide useful information about your baby's oxygen supply by checking his or her heart rate and how it responds to your baby's movement.
-The test might indicate the need for further monitoring, testing, treatment or delivery to prevent fetal death.
+The test might indicate the need for further monitoring, testing or delivery.

 Your health care provider might recommend a nonstress test if you have: